TinyRobby/packer/README.md

 # packer

-A Package manager for all linux systems.
+A Package manager for all GNU/Linux systems.

 ## Features